International IASYM conference, Atlanta, July 11th-14th, 2022

 Current travel restrictions

-We hope there will be fewer travel restrictions in January.
+We hope there will be no travel restrictions in July.
 But please keep updated on the current regulations through one of these sites and be sure to check with your local US embassy concerning travel protocols and visa requirements.

-July 1st, 2021 Acceptance notification and feedback will be sent by the academic committee
+July 1st, 2021 Acceptance notification and feedback was sent by the academic committee

 December 6th, 2021 Deadline for completed full-text paper submissions